Grow a Beautiful Basketful of

 Although I don't know if Sun Gold is in its parent line, if you love Sun Gold, this is the plant for you!

-I would describe Wee Tang Shebang as a petite plant, small as heirlooms go.
-Producing scads of gorgeous golden-orange tomatoes with all the dazzling flavor of Sun Gold, it's a small plant, about 4 to 5 ft tall and covered with tomatoes.
+I would describe Wee Tang Shebang as a petite plant as heirlooms go, but not 'small'.
+Producing scads of gorgeous golden-orange tomatoes with all the dazzling flavor of Sun Gold, it's a smaller plant, about 4 to 5 ft tall and covered with tomatoes.

 Ellie Pong of Bunny Hop Seeds sent me a sample of this one a couple of years ago.
-Adrienne loved the name and grew out some plants in our nursery.
+AJ loved the name and grew out some plants for fun in our nursery.
 When it started producing I asked her, "Hey, what the heck is that?"
-She said, "Look at the label, Mom!"
+She said, "Look at the label, Mom."

 The flavor is SO good, I chose it over any other golden-yellow-orange cherry plants.
 A thousand times tastier.
 Crack resistant.